 Hypovolemic shock happens when a drop in blood volume — usually due to bleeding — leads to severe complications, including organ failure.
 Symptoms include a rapid heart rate and breathing difficulty.

-The heart cannot pump blood around the body unless a certain volume is present.
+The heart cannot pump blood around the body unless a certain volume of blood is present.
+Blood volume describes the total amount of blood in the body.
+If a person’s blood volume drops significantly, then a person can go into hypovolemic shock.

-There are four stages of hypovolemic shock based on how much blood volume has been lost.
-All stages require early treatment, but it is helpful to recognize the stage of hypovolemia a person is in, so they receive appropriate treatment quickly.
+There are approximately three stages of hypovolemic shock based on the level of blood volume loss.
+All the stages require fast treatment.
+The earlier doctors can recognize the stage of shock a person is in, the faster they can give the patient the appropriate treatment.

 The most noticeable symptom at this stage is skin that appears pale.
 The person may also experience sudden anxiety.

-In the second stage, the body has lost up to 30 percent, or 1500 ml, of blood.
+In the second stage, the body loses 20-40% of blood.
 The individual may experience increased heart and breathing rates.

 Blood pressure may still be within normal range.
 However, the diastolic pressure, or bottom number, of their blood pressure may be high.
-The person may begin sweating and feeling more anxious and restless.
+The person may begin sweating, as well as feeling more anxious and restless.

 Breathing will become be very fast and difficult.
-Systolic blood pressure will be under 70 millimeters of mercury (mm/Hg).
+Systolic blood pressure will be under 70 mm/Hg.
 They may experience the following symptoms:

 - drifting in and out of consciousness